 How To Become A Centaur

-Could we say the AI can then be seen as a super specialist and the centaur combination as being better served by a human generalist who can make connections to other specialities?
-Beyond coding and maths, I’m quite intrigued by the future roles in creating AIs.
-The teachers, the people / teams working on ethics, balance, values, and behaviours we transmit to these systems but also what the roles of users / collaborators will look like.
+Could we say the AI can then be seen as a super specialist and the Centaur combination is better served by a generalist who can make connections and jumps to other specialities?
+Beyond coding and maths, I’m quite intrigued by the future role of teachers of AIs.
+The people / teams working on ethics, balance, values, and behaviours we transmit to these systems but also what the roles of users / collaborators will look like.

 So, when you think of augmenting human intelligence with AI, think less of assimilating into The Borg, and more of a spirited conversation between Kirk & Spock — a mix of intuition and logic that surpasses either one alone.